nebula-plugins/nebula-plugins.github.io/documentation/plugin_overview.md

 ### gradle-contacts-plugin
 A feature provided by Maven that is missing from Gradle is the `<developers/>` section, which denotes the contact information for the owners of the project.
 The purpose of the  [gradle-contacts-plugin](https://github.com/nebula-plugins/gradle-contacts-plugin) is to provide comparable features to Gradle.

-Check out the [gradle-contacts-plugin Github page](https://github.com/nebula-plugins/gradle-contacts-plugin) for details on how to use it.
+Check out the [gradle-contacts-plugin GitHub page](https://github.com/nebula-plugins/gradle-contacts-plugin) for details on how to use it.

 ### gradle-aggregate-javadocs-plugin
 If you are building a multi-module project and would like to publish a single Javadoc site for all modules, we recommend using the [gradle-aggregate-javadocs-plugin](https://github.com/nebula-plugins/gradle-aggregate-javadocs-plugin).

-Check out the [gradle-aggregate-javadoc-plugin Github page](https://github.com/nebula-plugins/gradle-aggregate-javadocs-plugin) for details on how to use it.
+Check out the [gradle-aggregate-javadoc-plugin GitHub page](https://github.com/nebula-plugins/gradle-aggregate-javadocs-plugin) for details on how to use it.

 ### gradle-extra-configurations-plugin
 The goal of this plugin is to make it easier to add either an `optional` or `provided` configuration to an existing Gradle project.